Update July 2025:

 About the process

-As these properties are among the first to be considered for direct addition to the Daintree National Park (CYPAL) under the Cape York Peninsula Tenure Resolution Program, it has been a new and lengthy process that required the cooperation of multiple stakeholders.
+As these freehold properties are among the first to be considered for direct addition to the Daintree National Park (CYPAL) under the Cape York Peninsula Tenure Resolution Program, it has been a new and lengthy process that required the cooperation of multiple stakeholders.

 We have been working directly with the Queensland Government’s Department of Environment and Science and Queensland Parks and Wildlife Service to transfer properties into the CYPAL (Cape York Aboriginal Land) protected area estate.
+One of the properties acquired under our Save the Daintree program has already been transferred, and 10 others are currently at the final stage (4) of our Pathway to Protection process.

 Kelvin Davies, Founder of Gondwana Rainforest Trust

 The agreed Pathway to Protection begins with the assessment of properties acquired under the Save the Daintree program by Queensland Parks and Wildlife Service staff, to identify any boundary incursions or significant issues such as environmental weeds.
-A recommendation is then made to Queensland Government and, when accepted, the transfer of the properties can occur.
+A recommendation is then made to the Queensland Government and, when accepted, the transfer of the properties can occur.

 Once the process is established, accepted properties will be transferred into the Daintree National Park (CYPAL) as required.